List of fishes of Sweden: Clupeiformes (herring-like fish)

 Clupeiformes is the order of ray-finned fish that includes the herring family, Clupeidae, and the anchovy family, Engraulidae.

-The herring is common around the coasts of Sweden where it is periodically the most commons fish—the population in the shoals fluctuates greatly every year.
-The herring has been of historical importance for Swedish economy and indeed for food since the Middle Ages.
-It is still today the economically most important Swedish fish.
-The total catch of herring in Swedish waters in 1996 was 132,153 tonnes, of which 74,293 tonnes became fish meal and 57,860 tonnes was sold to consumers.
+The herring is common around the coasts of Sweden where it is often the most common fish—the population fluctuates yearly.
+The herring has been of historical importance for the Swedish economy and food since the Middle Ages.
+It is still the most economically important Swedish fish.
+The catch of herring in Swedish waters in 1996 was 132,153 tonnes, of which 74,293 tonnes became fish meal and 57,860 tonnes was sold to consumers.

 The Swedes have two names for herring, sill or strömming, depending on where they have been caught, west or east of the island of Bornholm.

 The herring is also an important part of the Swedish cuisine.
-It is served pickled both at Christmas and at Midsummer, and in northern Sweden the fermented herring is popular treat.
+It is served pickled both at Christmas and at Midsummer, and in northern Sweden the fermented herring, surströmming, is popular treat.

-Shoals of anchovies are denoted as native and commons, but the anchovy is primarily native to southern Europe, and the shoals in Nordic waters varies between years.
-As such, fishing of it is not systematical.
+Shoals of anchovies are denoted as native and common, but the anchovy is primarily native to southern Europe, and the shoals in Nordic waters vary between years.
+As such, anchovy fishing is not reliable.

 A third economically important fish of this order is the European sprat (Sprattus sprattus).
-The total catch in Swedish waters in 1996 was 168,582 tonnes.
+The catch in Swedish waters in 1996 was 168,582 tonnes.
 It is often flavoured and put in cans labeled as anchovy, which is incorrect from a zoological point of view, but fairly accurate in terms of usage.
 This pickled "anchovy" is a main ingredient of the Swedish traditional dish Janssons frestelse.

 Cypriniformes

 The order Cypriniformes consists of several families of carp-like fishes, the most important being the cyprinids—the carps and minnows.

 The carp bream (Abramis brama), the largest of the breams, is of note in Swedish fresh waters.
-Once an important source of food (which is still the case in parts of Europe), it is today only of economical importance in Sweden's southern parts (Skåne, etc.).
+Once an important source of food (which is still the case in parts of Europe), it is today only of economic importance in Sweden's southern parts (Skåne, etc.).
 However it is still common in other waters in Sweden, where it is a popular game fish.

 Esociformes (pike fish)

-There is only one fish of the Esox family in Europe: the Esox lucius, epox, also known as northern pike.
+There is only one fish of the genus Esox in Europe: the Esox lucius, epox, also known as northern pike.
 This fish is common in lakes in the whole of Sweden, with the exceptions of the northernmost regions where it is only sporadic.

 Commercial fishing is practically non-existent.
 Most epox are caught by sport-fishers; it is the largest fish in fresh waters, with the official record weight (in Swedish fresh waters) being 31 kg.